prikhi/modern-compiler-implementation-ml/tiger/README.md

 frame level.
 Array allocation & initialization is also handled by the runtime, in addition to record allocation, but not record initialization.
 The string comparison functions are also implemented in C.

+# Canonicalization

+The book provides most of the re-ordering & tracing code, but the `do_stm`, `do_exp`, & `basicBlocks` functions were written ourselves.

+The book code may eventually be rewritten.